 Clearing and grubbing activities within 30 metres (100 ft) of the watercourse must be limited to the footprint on the approaches and the roadside ditches (if included).
-Clearing can proceed to avoid the nesting season; however, grubbing must not take place until construction/replacement of the crossing is ready to begin.
+Clearing activities may occur prior to June 1st (to avoid the nesting season) if all other applicable federal and provincial requirements are met.
+Grubbing shall not take place until construction of the crossing is ready to begin.

-7.3.8 Replacing a Closed-Bottom Culvert with an Open-Bottom Culvert
+8.3.8 Replacing a Closed-Bottom Culvert with an Open-Bottom Culvert

-In addition to the guidelines in Section 7.3 Open-Bottom Culvert Installation, the following additional guidelines must be followed.
+In addition to the guidelines in Section 8.3 Open-Bottom Culvert Installation, the following guidelines must be followed.